 The Research Centre “Enrico Piaggio”, founded in 1962 and recently promoted to the status of Centro di Ateneo, organises interdisciplinary research among engineering, medicine, and biological scientists towards applications in Bioengineering and Robotics.
 Centre “E. Piaggio” has a longstanding experience in managing contracts with international, EC, and industrial partners, and currently hires four professional project managers.
 The Robotics Group of the Research Centre “Enrico Piaggio” focuses on robotics and embedded automation.
 The group is among the originators of the modern approach to physical human-robot interaction, where it has been advocating intrinsic safety via the codesign of mechanics and control, oriented towards performance maximization within rigid safety constraints.
 Particular attention has been focused on the study of hands and haptics since at least 20 years.
 Recent work has proposed a synergy-based approach to hand design and control for grasp and manipulation that is producing interesting results from both a theoretic and a design point of view.

-- Paolo Salaris, work package leader (WP4)
+- Paolo Salaris, principal investigator and work package leader (WP4)

 - Lucia Pallottino, senior researcher